 The Borough of Alburtis is empowered to regulate these activities by the authority of the Act of October 4, 1978, P.L.
-864 (Act 167), the "Storm Water Management Act" and the,
+864 (No. 167), the "Storm Water Management Act" and the.1

-Section 104.
-Applicability
+§ 107-4.
+Applicability; regulated activities.

-This Ordinance shall only apply to those areas of the Borough which are located within the Little Lehigh Creek drainage basin as delineated on an official map available for inspection at the Borough office.
-The Alburtis segment of the Little Lehigh Creek Watershed Municipal District Map is included in Appendix A for general reference.

-This Ordinance shall only apply to permanent storm water management facilities constructed as part of any of the activities listed in this section.
-Storm water management and erosion and sedimentation control during construction involved with any of these activities are specifically not regulated by this Ordinance, but shall continue to be regulated under existing laws and ordinances.

-This Ordinance contains only those storm water runoff control criteria and standards which are necessary or desirable from a total watershed perspective.
-Additional storm water management design criteria (i.e. inlet spacing, inlet type, collection system details, etc.) which represent sound engineering practice may be regulated either by separate storm water ordinance provisions or as part of the general responsibilities of the borough engineer.

-The following activities are defined as Regulated Activities and shall be regulated by this Ordinance, except those which meet the waiver specifications presented thereafter:
+- A. This chapter shall only apply to those areas of the borough which are located within the Little Lehigh Creek drainage basin as delineated on an official map available for inspection at the borough office.
+The Alburtis segment of the Little Lehigh Creek Watershed Municipal District Map is included in Appendix A for general reference.2 - B. This chapter shall only apply to permanent stormwater management facilities constructed as part of any of the activities listed in this section.
+Stormwater management and erosion and sedimentation control during construction involved with any of these activities are specifically not regulated by this chapter but shall continue to be regulated under existing laws and ordinances. - C. This chapter contains only those stormwater runoff control criteria and standards which are necessary or desirable from a total watershed perspective.
+Additional stormwater management design criteria (i.e., inlet spacing, inlet type, collection system details, etc.) which represent sound engineering practice may be regulated either by separate stormwater ordinance provisions or as part of the general responsibilities of the Borough Engineer. - D. The following activities are defined as regulated activities and shall be regulated by this chapter, except those which meet the waiver specifications presented thereafter:

-- A. Land development.

-- B. Subdivision.
+2 Editor's Note: Appendix A is on file in the office of the Borough Secretary.

-- C. Construction of new or additional impervious surfaces (driveways, parking lots, etc.).

-- D. Construction of new buildings or additions to existing buildings. - E. Diversion or piping of any natural or man-made stream channel. - F. Installation of storm water systems or appurtenances thereto.

-Any proposed Regulated Activity, except those defined in Section 104.E. and 104.F., which would create 10,000 square feet or less of additional impervious cover would be exempt from meeting the provisions of this Ordinance.
+- (1) Land development. - (2) Subdivision. - (3) Construction of new or additional impervious surfaces (driveways, parking lots, etc.). - (4) Construction of new buildings or additions to existing buildings. - (5) Diversion or piping of any natural or man-made stream channel. - (6) Installation of stormwater systems or appurtenances thereto. - E. Any proposed regulated activity, except those defined in Subsection D(5) and (6) above, which would create ten thousand (10,000) square feet or less of additional impervious cover would be exempt from meeting the provisions of this chapter.
 For development taking place in stages, the entire development plan must be used in determining conformance with this criteria.
-Additional impervious cover shall include, but not be limited to, any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed regulated activity.
-Any areas which may be designed to initially be semi-pervious (e.g. gravel, crushed stone, porous pavement, etc.) shall be considered impervious areas for the purpose of waiver evaluation.
-No waiver shall be provided for Regulated Activities as defined in Section 104.E. and 104.F.
+Additional impervious cover shall include but not be limited to any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed regulated activity.
+Any areas which may be designed to initially be semipervious (e.g., gravel, crushed stone, porous pavement, etc.) shall be considered impervious areas for the purpose of waiver evaluation.
+No waiver shall be provided for regulated activities as defined in Subsection D(5) and (6) above.